punkish/open-science-course/README.md

 Unless otherwise noted, all material is released into the public domain under the [CC0 Public Domain Dedication](LICENSE).

-OSTI material is copyrighted by Sophie Kay née Kershaw (@StilettoFiend), released under a CC BY 4.0 License.
+OSTI material is copyrighted by Sophie Kay née Kershaw, [StilettoFiend](https://github.com/StilettoFiend), released under a CC BY 4.0 License.
 All changes to OSTI material are released under a [CC0 Public Domain Dedication](LICENSE).